AshwinSundar/ashwinsundar/content/story-points-stupid.md

 - 2 "points" is 1-2 person days
 - etc...

 That's it.
 This is how humanity has estimated work from the dawn of Work.
-It works[^less-than-one].
+It works.

 Does that sound obvious?
 Then you must not be a software developer.
 See, some crackpot developer decided thirty years ago that a man named Fred Brooks[^brooks] was right - software is a magical process of divining "codes" from the ether.
 This process cannot be rushed, for the Ether is temperamental.
 Rushing any Process will Anger the Gods of Bits and Bytes, residing within the Ether.
 Thus, Story Points must be used to make developers feel special - like they're fighting dragons, not pushing numbers around.